 Only an experienced and knowledgeable lawyer knows the law well and can advise you on what is the best course of action in your case.
 Find out your options by talking to a Tulsa criminal defense attorney today.

 When you are facing charges of any kind, it is always better to do it with the help of an experienced criminal defense attorney.
 Options are available to you.
-Call for a free consultation with an experienced Tulsa felony defense lawyer to discuss your available legal options.
+Call for a low-cost initial strategy session with an experienced Tulsa felony defense lawyer to discuss your available legal options.

 Call the Tulsa Criminal Defense Law Firm at 918-756-9600.